1954 Geneva Conference: Indochina

 On 18 June, following a vote of no-confidence, the French Laniel government fell and was replaced by a coalition with Radical Pierre Mendès France as Prime Minister, by a vote of 419 to 47, with 143 abstentions.
-Prior to the collapse of the Laniel government, France recognized Vietnam as "a fully independent and sovereign state" on 4 June.
+Prior to the collapse of the Laniel government, France recognized the State of Vietnam as "a fully independent and sovereign state" on 4 June.
 A long-time opponent of the war, Mendès France had pledged to the National Assembly that he would resign if he failed to achieve a ceasefire within 30 days.
 Mendès France retained the Foreign Ministry for himself, and Bidault left the Conference.
 The new French government abandoned earlier assurances to the State of Vietnam that France would not pursue or accept partition, and it engaged in secret negotiations with the Viet Minh delegation, bypassing the State of Vietnam to meet Mendès France's self-imposed deadline.
 On 23 June, Mendès France secretly met with Zhou Enlai at the French embassy in Bern.
 Zhou outlined the Chinese position that an immediate ceasefire was required, the three nations should be treated separately, and the two governments that existed in Vietnam would be recognized.

 Mendès France returned to Paris.
 The following day he met with his main advisers on Indochina.
 General Paul Ély outlined the deteriorating military position in Vietnam, and Jean Chauvel suggested that the situation on the ground called for partition at the 16th or 17th parallel.
 The three agreed that the Bao Dai government would need time to consolidate its position and that U.S. assistance would be vital.
 The possibility of retaining Hanoi and Haiphong or just Haiphong was dismissed, as the French believed it was preferable to seek partition with no Viet Minh enclaves in the south.

 On 16 June, twelve days after France granted full independence to the State of Vietnam, Bao Dai appointed Ngo Dinh Diem as Prime Minister to replace Bửu Lộc.
-Diem was a staunch nationalist, both anti-French and anticommunist, with strong political connections in the U.S. Diem agreed to take the position if he received all civilian and military powers.
+Diem was a staunch nationalist, both anti-French and anticommunist.
+Diem agreed to take the position if he received all civilian and military powers.
 Diem and his foreign minister, Tran Van Do, were strongly opposed to partition.

 At Geneva, the State of Vietnam's proposal included "a ceasefire without a demarcation line" and "control by the United Nations... of the administration of the entire country [and] of the general elections, when the United Nations believes that order and security will have been everywhere truly restored."